TryGhost/migrate/packages/mg-stripe/README.md

 - `--from`: the Stripe API secret key of the old account (optional)
 - `--to`: the Stripe API secret key of the new account (optional)
 - `--delay`: Period (in hours, starting now) during which payment collection is paused.
 This period should be large enough to cover the entire migration.
 Estimated time to migrate 10,000 members is 1 hour, we recommend adding an extra hour of buffer time to be safe (optional)
+- `--subscription`: Only migrate a specific subscription id (optional).
+The value should be the subscription ID, i.e. `sub_1234abcd5678efgh1234abcd`

 See full list of options [here](https://github.com/TryGhost/migrate/blob/main/packages/mg-stripe/src/lib/Options.ts).